lanhoter/S3sync/README.md

 # Upload Object to S3 Bucket

-Write multiple dataframes into different or same spreadsheet into one excel then upload to S3 without any local modification.
+Write multiple dataframes into different or same spreadsheet into one excel in buffer then upload to S3 without any local modification.

 # TO RUN: